Choosing A Puppy From The Litter

 With the breeder's permission, pick up and handle each puppy.

-If you're not sure how to pick up a puppy, ask your breeder to show you, and don't forget to let the pup get used to your smell before you scoop him off the floor.
+If you need help picking up a puppy, ask your breeder to show you, and remember to let the pup get used to your smell before you scoop him off the floor.

 If any seem uncomfortable about being handled, it may be a sign that they haven't been socialized correctly, or it could be the sign of a dominant puppy.

-Unless you're an experienced dog owner, don't choose the most active puppy in the litter, this will usually be the most dominant, and you'll probably find it challenging to manage.
+Unless you're an experienced dog owner, don't choose the most active puppy in the litter, this will usually be the most dominant, and you may find it challenging to manage.

-Equally, don't choose the litter's weakest (the runt) as it may develop behavioural and/or health problems.
+Don't choose the litter's weakest (the runt), as it may develop behavioural and/or health problems.

 Choosing a plump, lively puppy (but not too lively) and one that has a slightly mischievous personality is a much better idea.

-If you have any doubts about which puppy to choose, ask your breeder for advice; they will be able to help you with the task of picking a dog that's most suited to you and your family.
+If you have any doubts about which puppy to choose, ask your breeder for advice; they will be able to help you pick a dog that's most suited to you and your family.

 There are some simple dog temperament tests that you can do with each puppy to determine their personality and suitability.